umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-8-to-9/index.md

 * Check `~\umbraco\Deploy\Revision` to ensure all the UDA files have been generated

-* Run `Schema Deployment From Data Files` from the deploy dashboard to make sure everything checks out with the UDA files that was generated
+* Run `Schema Deployment From Data Files` from the deploy dashboard to make sure everything checks out with the UDA files that were generated

 ## Step 3: Custom code for Umbraco 10